exil0867/go-trena/readme.md

-# go-trena
+# Trena

-**go-trena** is an open-source training app for tracking and optimizing workouts, nutrition, and progress.
+**Trena** is an open-source training app for tracking and optimizing workouts, nutrition, and progress.

 ## Features (Planned)
 - Cardio tracking